sholmes-221/hob-slides/PITCHME.md

 - Obedient children are particularly vulnerable, so a domineering and thoughtless father’s actions would be discouraging to them

+- Perhaps think of any good example of parenting in the Bible?
+    - Proverbs 29:17: “Discipline your children, and they will give you peace of mind and will make your heart glad.”

 ---

 # Application